Attention to detail without losing sight of the big picture. That’s my “just right” service.

 Kelly obtained her Bachelor of Commerce with distinction from Dalhousie University in 1985 and her Bachelor of Laws degree from Osgoode Hall Law School in 1988.
 She was called to the Nova Scotia Bar in 1989 and has been working as a lawyer in Halifax since that time.
-Kelly joined Burchells as a partner in 2005 and presently acts as one of our two managing partners.
+Kelly joined Burchells as a partner in 2005.
+At the end of December 2018 Kelly had served for over 8 years on our Management Committee, completing a term of over 5 years as one of our two managing partners at that time.

 Kelly acts as counsel for business organizations of various sizes and provides advice relating to a wide variety of business law matters including shareholder and buy-sell agreements, partnership agreements, leasing, contract negotiation and preparation.
 Kelly represents and provides advice to limited and unlimited liability companies, professional corporations and societies, and has extensive experience with amalgamations, windups and other corporate reorganizations.

 Kelly acts for vendors and purchasers on asset and share transactions, including preparation and review of purchase and sale agreements, non-competition and non-solicitation agreements, conveyancing and other supporting documents, along with due diligence investigations and advising on compliance with provincial or federal regulatory regimes.
 She acts for borrowers and lenders in securing financing transactions, with both real and personal property security.
 She also acts as counsel to underwriters taking debenture and other security from the Provincial Government.